johnrsibert/SIR-Models/README.md

 ## Files and directores

 * Directories
-  * python - Python 3.x scripts of extracting data and making picture
+  * ADMB - ADMB and C++ source code for development of statiostical SIR models using ADModel Builder.
+See http://www.admb-project.org/
-  * TMB - R scripts and C++ source code for development of models using TMB.
+  * TMB - R scripts and C++ source code for development of statiostical SIR models using Template Model Builder.
 See https://github.com/kaskr/adcomp and http://www.admb-project.org/
   * References - a few literature references to SIR models and Covid-19
-* Data Files
-  * CA-populations.csv - extraced from a pdf file entitles "California County Population Estimates Information Provided by California Department of Finance" Updated January 2016
-  * us-counties.csv - symlink to file downloaded from https://github.com/nytimes/covid-19-data
+  * Reports - preliminary write up of simpleSIR4 model in TMB, drafted August 2019
+  * assets - graphics files suporting https://johnrsibert.github.io/JonzPandemic/
-  * us-states.csv - symlink to file downloaded from https://github.com/nytimes/covid-19-data
+  * dash - abandoned attempt to generate interactive plot selection
+  * plots to share - primarily prevelence graphs of the pandemic in selected geographies (flagged 's' in GeogIndex.csv)
+  * python - Python 3.x scripts and packages for extracting data and making pictures
+* Root Data File
+  * GeogIndex.csv - list of New York Times "geographies" (primarily US counties) with names, state postal codes, and FIPS codes that are consistent with those used by the United State Census.
+Also contains census estimates of population size for each US county.
+The 'flag' column is used by data selection software for various purposes.